-There are limited studies on the utility of ultrasound in confirming the correct size or placement of DLT in resource-limited settings.
-With this research gap, we undertook this study with the primary objective of evaluating of accuracy of ultrasound trachea and lung in assessing the appropriate size and placement of DLT for lung isolation compared to the clinical method.
-Secondary outcomes were the time required for DLT placement, incidence of respiratory complications and satisfaction grading of lung isolation by the operating surgeon through direct observation.
+There are limited studies on the utility of ultrasound (USG) in confirming the correct size or placement of DLT in resource-limited settings.
+With this research gap, we undertook this study with the primary objective of evaluating of accuracy of trachea and lung USG in assessing the appropriate size and placement of DLT for lung isolation compared to the clinical method.
+Secondary outcomes were the time required for DLT placement, incidence of respiratory complications, and satisfaction grading of lung isolation by the operating surgeon through direct observation.

-Methods
+Materials and Methods

-It was a single-center, prospective, observational cohort study in which consecutive patients aged 18-75 years, of either sex, belonging to American Society of Anesthesiologists (ASA) physical status I, II or III, scheduled for elective thoracic surgery requiring one-lung ventilation (OLV) with left DLT, were recruited from January 2020 to March 2021 after Institutional human ethical committee approval (IHEC-LOP/2019/MD0084) and registration of the study under the clinical trial registry of India (CTRI/2021/04/042691).
+This was a single-center, prospective, observational cohort study in which consecutive patients aged 18-75 years, of either sex, belonging to American Society of Anesthesiologists physical status I, II or III, scheduled for elective thoracic surgery requiring one-lung ventilation (OLV) with left DLT, were recruited from January 2020 to March 2021 after Institutional human ethical committee approval (IHEC-LOP/2019/MD0084) and registration of the study under the clinical trial registry of India (CTRI/2021/04/042691).
 Written informed consent was given by all study participants for using anonymized data for scientific purposes.
 Patients with an anticipated difficult airway, tracheostomy, deranged pulmonary function tests, re-do surgery, and pneumothorax were excluded.

-The consecutive patients fulfilling the inclusion and exclusion criteria were assigned alternately to two groups:

-Group C: prediction of left DLT Size was based on the anthropometric measurement (height and gender) and assessment of correct placement of DLT was done clinically by auscultatory method by sequential clamping of both the lumen of DLT.

-Group U: prediction of left DLT Size was done after assessing tracheal width by ultrasonography as suggested by Brodsky et al. [7] [Table.1] Correct placement of DLT for lung isolation was done using lung ultrasound.
+The consecutive patients fulfilling the inclusion and exclusion criteria were assigned alternately to two groups: i) group C - the prediction of left DLT size was based on the anthropometric measurement (height and gender) and assessment of correct placement of DLT was done clinically by the auscultatory method by sequential clamping of both the lumen of DLT; ii) group U - the prediction of left DLT size was done after assessing tracheal width by ultrasonography as suggested by Brodsky et al. [7] (Table 1).
+Correct placement of DLT for lung isolation was done using lung USG.

-Tracheal ultrasound: tracheal USG was done using a linear transducer of 6 - 13 MHz of ultrasound machine (SonoSite-M-Turbo) with the study participants placed in a supine position with slightly extended head.
+Tracheal USG was done using a linear transducer of 6-13 MHz of an USG machine (SonoSite-M-Turbo) with the study participants placed in a supine position with a slightly extended head.
 The scan was performed in a transverse plane with the transducer marker directed toward the patient's right and perpendicular to the skin over the cricoid cartilage.
-The transverse diameter of the column of air at the cricoid cartilage was measured, which suggests the size of a trachea, and accordingly, the appropriate size of DLT was chosen [Figure 1].
+The transverse diameter of the column of air at the cricoid cartilage was measured, which suggests the size of a trachea, and accordingly, the appropriate size of DLT was chosen (Figure 1).

-Lung ultrasound: the same USG machine and probe were used for LUS in 3 steps; i) both lungs were ventilated and confirmed with the "lung sliding sign"; the tracheal lumen was clamped, and only the left lung was ventilated, which was confirmed with a lung sliding sign on the left side and a "lung pulse sign" (signifies the collapse of the lung) on the right side; ii) the same process was repeated after clamping the bronchial lumen.
+The same USG machine and probe were used for LUS in three steps: i) both lungs were ventilated and confirmed with the "lung sliding sign"; ii) the tracheal lumen was clamped, and only the left lung was ventilated, which was confirmed with a lung sliding sign on the left side and a "lung pulse sign" (signifies the collapse of the lung) on the right side; iii) the same process was repeated after clamping the bronchial lumen.
 As per institutional protocol, after ensuring standard monitoring and securing large-bore intravenous access, anesthesia was induced.
 The trachea was intubated by an anesthesiologist with at least three years of experience with a left-sided DLT based on prediction as per group allocation.
 Intratracheal placement of DLT was confirmed by an end-tidal carbon dioxide (EtCO2) monitor.
-Lung isolation was confirmed as per methodology of the allocated group.
+Lung isolation was confirmed as per the methodology of the allocated group.

 During bilateral lung ventilation, the lung was ventilated with tidal volume (TV) of 6-7 ml kg-1 with a fractional inspired concentration of oxygen (FiO2) of 0.5.
-Once OLV was initiated, the TV was decreased to 4-5 ml kg-1 with positive end-expiratory pressure (PEEP)

-of 5 cm of H2O.
-The respiratory rate was adjusted to maintain end-tidal carbon dioxide (EtCO2) of 35-45 mmHg.
+Once OLV was initiated, the TV was decreased to 4-5 ml kg-1 with positive end-expiratory pressure (PEEP) of 5 cm of H2O.
+The respiratory rate was adjusted to maintain EtCO2 of 35-45 mmHg.